Coffee pests along a management gradient

 Zewdie, B., Tack, A.J.M., Adugna, G., Nemomissa, S. & Hylander, K. 2020.
 Patterns and drivers of fungal disease community on Arabica coffee along a management gradient.
 Basic and Applied Ecology 47: 95-106 (e-view).

 Zewdie, B., Tack, A.J.M., Ayalew, B., Adugna, G., Nemomissa, S. & Hylander, K. 2021.
 Temporal dynamics and biocontrol potential of a hyperparasite on coffee leaf rust across a landscape in Arabica coffee’s native range.
-Agriculture, Ecosystems and the Environment 311: xx-xx. (e-view)
+Agriculture, Ecosystems and the Environment 311: no 107297. (e-view)

 Zewdie, B., Tack, A.M.J., Ayalew, B., Wondafrash, M., Nemomissa, S. Hylander, K. 2022.
 Plant biodiversity declines with increasing coffee yield in Ethiopia’s coffee agroforests.
 Journal of Applied Ecology 59: 1198-1208. (e-view)

 Zewdie, B., Yves Bawin, Y., Tack, AJM, Nemomissa, S., Tesfaye, K., Janssens, SB, Van Glabeke, S., Roldán‐Ruiz, I., Ruttink, T., Honnay, O. & Hylander, K. 2022.
 Genetic composition and diversity of Arabica coffee in the crop’s centre of origin and its impact on four major fungal diseases.
 Molecular Ecology (e-view)